 What’s the situation with Zika in Thailand?

-I’m not a doctor and this totally isn’t medical advice, but here’s what the CDC currently has to say about Zika virus in Thailand.
+I’m not a doctor and this totally isn’t medical advice, but here’s what the CDC currently has to say about Zika virus in Thailand (with a map here).

 When is mosquito season in Thailand?

 There’s either no mosquito season in Thailand, or it’s always mosquito season.
 The temperature, humidity and availability of fresh tourist meat are quite to their liking all year round.
 They might amp up their numbers in rainy season but who’s counting?

 Where to buy mosquito repellent in Thailand?

 Though local lemongrass formulas and ‘Off!’ brand sprays are available across Thailand (including every 7-Eleven and corner shop), I recommend that you bring at least some repellent from home so you’re ready right away (especially if you’re staying more than a short walk from a chemist/pharmacy).
 Do you have sensitive skin and/or will be coming to Thailand with children?
 If so, pack your preferred brand of repellant that you know to be suitable.
 (You will never find Incognito on Thai shelves).
 You’ll always be able to find some mosquito repellent in Thailand, though the selection is far greater in Western countries.
 It’s often cheaper, too.

 Always, but especially in the evening.
 The mosquito that carries dengue, the Aedes Mozzie (rhymes with Hades), does fly during the day but is more likely to bite in the early morning and evening.
 Mosquitoes tend to be most active at everyone’s favourite time – sunset.
 It’s so pretty you remain blissfully unaware of the chomp-chomp-chomp happening at ankle level.
 Going out for the evening?
 Sunset cocktails?
 Mozzie spray as you walk out the door.